hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 YulDSL/Haskell
 ===========

-YulDSL currently supports SMC.
-Due to SMC's correspondence with linear types, "YulDSL/Haskell" utilizes the theory and makes it a safe programming experience for Ethereum using linear types.
+YulDSL currently supports symmetric monoidal categories (SMC).
+Due to SMC's correspondence with linear types, according the work referenced above, "YulDSL/Haskell" utilizes the theory and makes it a safe programming experience for the Ethereum using linear types.

 To learn more about the YulDSL/Haskell, read [the README of its package](../yul-dsl-linear-smc/README.md).